-302.3 Use with a 15-minute Thermal Barrier.
+302.2.2 Use with a 15-minute Thermal Barrier.
 When the spray-applied foam plastic insulation is intended to be installed with a 15-minute thermal barrier separating the insulation from the interior of a building, the there is no limitation on the thickness when the spray-applied foam plastic has a flame-spread index no greater than 25 and smoke-developed index no greater than 450 when tested in accordance with ASTM E84 or UL 723 at a thickness of 4 inches (102 mm) and the maximum density intended for use.

-302.4 Use without a 15-minute Thermal Barrier.
-When the spray-applied foam plastic insulation is intended to be installed without the use of a 15-minute thermal barrier separating the insulation from the interior of a building, the requirements of this section shall apply.
+302.2.3 Alternative Thermal Barrier Assembly.
+When the spray-applied foam plastic insulation is intended to be installed without the use of a thermal barrier separating the insulation from the interior of a building, the requirements of this section shall apply.

-302.4.1 Room Corner Fire Tests.
-The spray-applied foam plastic insulation shall be qualified by use of one of the room corner fire tests specified in Sections 302.4.1.1, 302.4.1.2, 302.4.1.3 or 302.4.1.4.
+302.2.3.1 Room Corner Fire Tests.
+The spray-applied foam plastic insulation shall be qualified by use of one of the room corner fire tests specified in Sections 302.2.3.1.1, 302.2.3.1.2, 302.2.3.1.3 or 302.2.3.1.4.
 The testing shall be performed on spray-applied foam plastic insulation at the maximum thickness and density intended for use.
+Placement of the gas burner or wood crib under this section shall comply with the maximum average measured distance between the burner or crib as shown in Figure 1.

 FIGURE 1—MEASUREMENT POINTS FOR BURNER SPACING FROM FOAM

-302.4.1.1 NFPA 286.
+302.2.3.1.1 NFPA 286.
 When the spray-applied foam plastic insulation is tested in accordance with NFPA 286 it shall comply with the following Conditions 1 through 5: